Pin Mill

-Pin Mill is a hamlet on the south bank of the tidal River Orwell, on the outskirts of the village of Chelmondiston, on the Shotley peninsula in southern Suffolk.
+Pin Mill is a hamlet on the south bank of the tidal River Orwell, in the civil parish of Chelmondiston, on the Shotley Peninsula, in the Babergh district, in southern Suffolk, England.
 It lies within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty and is a designated Conservation Area.
 It is now generally known for the historic Butt and Oyster public house, and for sailing.